-Identify your physical clutter and eliminate it by relocating, repurposing, or removing it.
+Identify your physical clutter and eliminate it by putting it in its proper place, defining a new storage space for it, or getting rid of it.

 Mental clutter is comprised of all of the things that weigh on your mind and keep you from thinking about the important stuff.
 It can affect your mood, your reactions, and your overall well-being.

-It includes the guilty conscious, second-guessing, over thinking, and limiting beliefs.
+It includes guilty conscious, second-guessing, overthinking, and limiting beliefs.
 Mental clutter is more difficult to identify because you often don’t realize it’s there.